 Remember last year when you couldn’t scroll through Instagram without seeing a Bachelor in Paradise contestant whitening their teeth?
-It seems like a lifetime ago—and that’s a good thing.
+It seems like a lifetime ago — and that’s a good thing.
 Brand collaborations with influencers don’t have to stop at generic captions and selfies with strategic product placement anymore.
 In fact, today’s partnership content, when done creatively, is adding more value for followers than ever before.
-Here’s what you need to know:

 For brands and creators on social media, what was once a space for heavily edited product shots and selfies has given way to a new domain of imperfection.
 The veil is slowly being lifted to reveal the authentic voices underneath, and brands that don’t comply can say goodbye to engaged audiences.
 This is especially true when it comes to their partnerships—savvy users can spot an ad from a mile away, and they aren’t falling for it.
 Thankfully, many brands are paving the way for unique influencer content that both educates and entertains.